armory/docs/content/en/docs/armory-agent/_index.md

 ---
 ![Proprietary](/images/proprietary.svg)

+## What is the Armory Agent?
 {{< include "early-access-feature.html" >}}

+The Armory Agent for Kubernetes consists of a lightweight Agent service that you deploy on Kubernetes and a plugin that you install into Clouddriver.

+The Armory Agent is compatible with Armory Enterprise and open source Spinnaker.

-## Advantages of using the Armory Agent for Kubernetes
+### Advantages of using the Armory Agent for Kubernetes

 * Scalability
   * Caching and deployment scales to thousands of Kubernetes clusters for your largest applications.